 Note: Reverence for human life, the safety of the officers, and the public are the considerations in developing tactics and strategies to resolve critical incidents.
 Regarding lethal force, an essential goal of Command and Control includes managing the number of officers who are assigned lethal cover responsibilities.
 In the event of an officer-involved shooting, the reasonable management of lethal cover will help lessen both the number of officers who discharge their firearms and the number of rounds fired during the incident.
 Consequently, danger to the community may also be reduced by minimizing the number of rounds fired.
-Although guided by the person who has assumed Command and Control, the individual officer is ultimately responsible for articulating the reasonableness of their decision to draw, exhibit, and/or discharge their firearm.
+Although guided by the person who has assumed Command and Control, the individual officer is ultimately responsible for articulating the reasonableness of and Lines of Communication as illustrated above.